Hardness of RNA Folding Problem with Four Symbols: From Cliques to RNA Folding

-\begin{itemize} \item The pairings between letters in some ${0'}^{\ell_3}$ and some ${0}^{\ell_4}$ sometimes make a clique gadget unable to participate in the RNA folding with other clique gadgets.
-In this sense, a clique gadget is said to be ``blocked'' if the letters within the clique gadget only pair up with other letters within the same clique gadget or some $0$ in a ${0}^{\ell_4}$.
+\begin{description} \item[Step~1: Matching the Letters in ${0'}^{\ell_3}$.]
+Given some pairings between the letters in ${0'}^{\ell_3}$ and the letters in ${0}^{\ell_4}$, a clique gadget $C$ is said to be {\em blocked} if all letters within $C$ can only be paired up with the letters within the same clique gadget or the letters in ${0}^{\ell_4}$.
+In particular, a clique gadget that is blocked is unable to participate in the RNA folding with other clique gadgets.